-- Decreased haematocrit occurs within 24-48 hours due to intra-alveolar haemorrhage.
+- Occurs within 24-48 hours due to intra-alveolar hemorrhage.

 - Decreased calcium

-Cytology of pulmonary capillary blood [ obtained from a wedged pulmonary artery catheter] may reveal fat globules in patients.
-This may be beneficial in early detection of patients at risk.
+Cytology of pulmonary capillary blood [obtained from a wedged pulmonary artery catheter] may reveal fat globules.
+This test is beneficial for early detection of the at-risk patients.

 Blood gases will show low oxygen [hypoxia] and higher carbon dioxide levels [hypocapnia].

-- Serial chest radiographs reveal increasing diffuse bilateral pulmonary infiltrates within 24-48 hours of the onset of clinical findings.
-The CXR may show evenly distributed, fleck-like pulmonary shadows (snow storm appearance), increased pulmonary markings and dilatation of the right side of the heart.
+Serial chest radiographs reveal increasing diffuse bilateral pulmonary infiltrates within 24-48 hours of the onset of clinical findings.

-Parenchymal changes consistent with lung contusion, acute lung injury, or acute respiratory distress syndrome (ARDS) may be evident, depending on the burden of secondary lung injury.
+CT shows parenchymal changes consistent with acute lung injury or acute respiratory distress syndrome.
+However, the findings depend on the burden of secondary lung injury.

-Nodular or ground-glass opacities in the setting of trauma suggest fat embolism.
+If CT shows nodular or ground-glass opacities in the setting of trauma, it is suggestive of fat embolism.

-Transesophageal echocardiography (TEE) may show repeated showers of emboli on TEE have been noted to increase right heart and pulmonary artery pressures but lack correlation with the actual development of fat embolism syndrome.
+Transesophageal echocardiography may show repeated showers of emboli but three is a lack of correlation with the actual development of fat embolism syndrome.